Sources: Police investigating whether Smollett staged attack with help of others

 A source briefed on the Smollett investigation confirmed to ABC News that Chicago police are questioning the two persons of interest -- one of whom has appeared on "Empire."

 The law enforcement official also told ABC News that the homes of the persons of interest were raided Wednesday night.
-Police removed shoes, electronic devices and other items they believe could help them determine if the two people played any role in the assault from those homes.
+Police removed shoes, electronic devices and other items they believe could help them determine if the two people played any role in the assault.

 Chicago police said they "cannot confirm any of those reports."
 No charges have been filed.